-- Concepts and methods used in the quantitative analysis of speech sounds
+- employ basic experimental methods in the analysis of phonetic data

 Lectures, Labs & Tutorials

-Each week the course will offer the student: 1.5 hours of pre-recorded lecture videos; 1.5 hours of Lecture Q&A, Activities, and Tutorial; 1 hour of Laboratory.
-Lecture videos will be made available during the week before the content is discussed, allowing you enough time to digest the lecture content, post questions on the weekly Moodle Q&A forum, and come prepared for content discussion.
+Each week the course will offer the student: 1.5 hours of pre-recorded lecture videos; 1-1.5 hours of lecture Q&A, activities, and tutorial; 1 hour laboratory.
+The timetable slots are longer than these estimates, which will leave time for additional discussion (if needed) without clashing with other modules.
+Lecture videos will be made available during the week before the content is discussed, allowing the student enough time to digest the lecture content, post questions on the weekly Moodle Q&A forum, and come prepared for content discussion.

 |Lecturer & Tutor||Chris Carignanemail@example.com|

-Assessments must be submitted in electronic format through the Moodle site.
+Assessments must be submitted in electronic format through the Moodle site before midnight.

-The Moodle site will contain links to course notes, lecture slides, readings, and to additional resources.
+The Moodle site will contain links to pre-recorded lecture videos, course notes, lecture slides, and additional resources.